chinomnsoawazie/AfroPanTrack-backend/README.md

     <p>Features of the app include the following;
       <ul>
        <li>User can create, edit, and delete an account</li>
-       <li>User can check availability of username when creating an account</li>
        <li> A logged in user can search for stations using the following search criteria:
         <ul>
          <li>Street, city, and state</li>